tirucloud/devops-interview/interview-1.md

 12. can you write shell script and python script for automation?
 13. can you install and setup jenkins from the scratch?
 14. How do you identify application performance issues using monitoring tools, and how do you design solutions to resolve and prevent them?
-15. s3 storage tiers and lifecycle rules?
+15. Explain s3 storage tiers and lifecycle rules?